 Look for a host of identity solutions to be tested (and validated) in the market this year.

-Consumers were flocking to steaming services well before the pandemic.
+Consumers were flocking to streaming services well before the pandemic.
 But now, without a doubt, CTV is the epicenter of ad sales.
 Competition among SVOD services will radically alter ad spends away from TV Upfronts and give continued rise to AVOD services (advertising-based on demand).
 In fact, we’re likely to see some subscription-based services testing a hybrid model with ads in 2021.

 And that’s just the world of TV screens.
 Digital-Out-of-Home is set to explode next year via a combination of pent-up demand for going out, as well as the growing availability of DOOH inventory through programmatic channels.
 Add native formats, dynamic ads, AR, audio, and more to the omni-channel mix, and advertisers have no shortage of meaningful opportunities to connect - and no shortage of complex decisions to make.